GreatFruitOmsk/pyqtdeploy-mirror/doc/building.rst

 .. option:: --resources NUMBER

     ``NUMBER`` is the number of Qt ``.qrc`` resource files that are generated.
-    On Windows, MSVC cannot cope with very large resource files and complains of a lack of heap space.
+    On Windows, MSVC may not be able to cope with very large resource files and complains of a lack of heap space.
 If you run into this problem then try increasing the the number of resource files generated.

 .. option:: --source-dir DIR